gitsindonesia/ui-component/packages/app-bar/README.md

-# GITS AppBar
+# Morpheme AppBar

-The AppBar, also known as a Navigation Bar, is a component used to display content at the top of a page.
+Morpheme AppBar is a Vue component used to display content at the top of a page.

 ## Installation